 - lapse after three (3) months from the date of lodgement unless the Caveator commences Court proceedings to protect their caveatable interest.
 In these circumstances, the Caveator must notify the Land Titles Registry of such Court proceedings before the expiry of three (3) months from the lodgement of the Caveat.

-However, a Caveat will not prevent the registration of documents identified explicitly in the Caveat as a document to which the Caveat does not apply, nor does it prevent the registration of a document for which the Caveator has given written consent its registration.
+However, a Caveat will not prevent the registration of documents which are specifically identified in the Caveat as a document to which the Caveat does not apply, nor does it prevent the registration of a document for which the Caveator has given written consent for its registration.

 Further, a Caveat will not lapse after three (3) months from the date of lodgement if it has been lodged by a registered owner of the property or if the registered owner consents to the Caveat being lodged over the property (except in circumstances where the Caveat is lodged to protect the interests of an equitable mortgagee).